ButterHost69/PID-547_v.Sem2/README.md

 - *newschecker.cpp* : This file handles the string and compares it with the existing database using a predefined algorithm.
 - *UI.cpp* : This file is responsible for the user interface, providing an interactive way for users to input images and view the authenticity results.
 - *main.cpp* : This file serves as the entry point to the program, initializing the necessary components and orchestrating the workflow.
+- *users.cpp* : This file is responsible for managing Users.

 ***